ethereum/remix-ide/README.md

 make html
 ```

-Go to `docs/_build/html` ann open `index.html` on the browser.
+Go to `docs/_build/html` and open `index.html` on the browser.

 ## Contributing

-Everyone is very welcome to contribute.
+We wholeheartedly welcome everyone to contribute.
 Suggestions, issues, queries and feedbacks are our pleasure.
 Please reach us on [Gitter](https://gitter.im/ethereum/remix) in case of any query.